OpenGlobalMind/ogm-wiki/NeoBooks Ops/NeoBook Reviewers.md

 We're meeting Mondays at 10:30am PT in [my Zoom](https://us02web.zoom.us/j/4154650256?pwd=Zm5DWGRJcmFmZGtBMmI1Wkx2WUQyZz09), if you want to join.
 Our Mattermost channel is [here](https://chat.collectivesensecommons.org/agora/channels/ogm-sensedoing).

-And [[NeoBooks Intro|this page]] describes NeoBooks, so you can grok the thing we're aiming for.
+And [[NeoBooks Introduction|this page]] describes NeoBooks, so you can grok the thing we're aiming for.